Travel.State.Gov >

 If you decide to travel to Austria:

 Austria is a party to the Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention or Convention).
-Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); and the IAA’s implementing regulations; as well as the implementing legislation and regulations of Austria.
+Intercountry adoption processing in Convention countries must be done in accordance with the requirements of the Hague Adoption Convention; the U.S. implementing legislation, the Intercountry Adoption Act of 2000 (IAA); the IAA’s implementing regulations and U.S. adoption-related immigration policies; as well as the implementing legislation and regulations of Austria.
+Please see below in the Who Can Adopt, Who can be Adopted, and How to Adopt sections for more detail on the intercountry adoption steps involving Austria.

 Austria is generally not considered a country of origin in intercountry adoption.
 There are more prospective adoptive parents in Austria than there are eligible Austrian children.
-Therefore, intercountry adoption of a child resident in Austria to the U.S. is rare and would only occur under exceptional circumstances (familial relationship); the eligibility and suitability of prospective parents is assessed on a case- by-case basis by the local youth welfare authorities, acting under the authority and according to the instructions of the competent provincial governments.
+Therefore, intercountry adoption of a child resident in Austria to the U.S. is rare and would only occur under exceptional circumstances (such as familial relationship).

 Additionally, a child must meet the definition of a Convention adoptee under U.S. immigration law in order to be eligible to immigrate to the United States with an IH-3 or IH-4 immigrant visa.